Claim: Anti-perspirants have been identified as the leading cause of breast cancer.

 PLEASE pass this along to anyone you care about.
 Breast Cancer is becoming frighteningly common.
 This awareness may save lives.
 If you are skeptical about these findings, I urge you to do some research for yourself.
 You will arrive at the same conclusions, I assure you.

 Origins: Breast cancer is scary stuff.
 It's the second most common type of cancer (after skin cancer) among women, and it's also the second most common cause of cancer death (after lung cancer) among women.
-According to the American Cancer Society, this year about 175,000 new cases of invasive breast cancer and about 43,300 deaths from breast cancer will occur among women in the USA.
+According to the American Cancer Society (ACS), in the current year about 232,340 new cases of invasive breast cancer will be diagnosed in women in the U.S., and about 39,620 women will die from breast cancer.

-Recent research in this area has been contradictory.
-In 2002 a study led by Dana K. Mirick, an epidemiologist at the Fred Hutchinson Cancer Research Center in Seattle, confirmed that there was no link between breast cancer and anti-perspirants.
+In 2002 a study led by Dana K. Mirick, an epidemiologist at the Fred Hutchinson Cancer Research Center in Seattle, found no link between breast cancer and the use of anti-perspirants.
 Her study, published in the Journal of the National Cancer Institute, examined the personal hygiene habits of 813 women with breast cancer and 793 women without the disease, and found no correlation between cancer and the use of body odor control cosmetics.

-In 2004, Dr. Kris McGrath, a Chicago allergist, performed a study published in the European Journal of Cancer Prevention which he claims is the first to find a connection between antiperspirants, underarm shaving, and cancer.
+In 2003, Dr. Kris McGrath, a Chicago allergist, performed a study published in the European Journal of Cancer Prevention which he claimed was the first to find a connection between antiperspirants, underarm shaving, and cancer.
 He studied 400 Chicago-area breast cancer survivors and found that women "who performed these underarm habits more aggressively" had a diagnosis of breast cancer 22 years earlier than the non-users and theorized that substances found in deodorants such as aluminum chlorohydrate were entering the lymphatic system through nicks in the skin caused by shaving.
-Other specialists have expressed skepticism in the statistical weaknesses of Dr. McGrath's retrospective study.
+However, that study did not demonstrate a conclusive link between underarm hygiene habits and breast cancer, and other specialists expressed skepticism about the statistical weaknesses of Dr. McGrath's retrospective study.